How to Wear and Maintain Tyvek Suits & Sterile Coveralls

 Common Mistakes When Wearing and Maintaining Cleanroom Suits

 Even experienced cleanroom personnel sometimes make simple errors that reduce the effectiveness of their protective apparel.
-Avoiding these common mistakes can greatly improve contamination control and extend the life of your suits.
+Avoiding these common mistakes can significantly enhance contamination control and prolong the life of your suits.

 1. Skipping Inspection Before Use

 Many contamination issues begin with unnoticed damage.
-Always inspect your suit carefully for tears, holes, or dirt before donning.
+Always scrutinize your suit for tears, holes, or dirt before donning.
 Even a tiny puncture compromises protection.
-Make it a habit to check every garment before putting it on.
+Make it a habit to inspect every garment before wearing it.

 2. Improper Donning Technique